oneapi-src/level-zero-spec/scripts/tools/PROG.md

 Tools may independently register for enter and exist callbacks for individual API calls, per Device Group.
 - ::${t}TracerSetPrologues is used to specify all the enter callbacks
 - ::${t}TracerSetEpilogues is used to specify all the exist callbacks
-- The callbacks are defined as function pointers, with identical parameters as the API call itself
 - If the value of a callback is nullptr, then it will be ignored.

+The callbacks are defined as a collection of per-API function pointers, with the following parameters:
+- "_params_t* params": a structure capturing the current value of the input and output parameters passed to the API
+- "::${x}_result_t result": the current value of the return value
+- "void* pGlobalUserData": the user's global pointer for the current tracer
+- "void** ppLocalUserData": a tracer-unique storage location for passing data from the prologue to the epilogue

 The followsing sample code demonstrates a basic usage of API tracing:
 ```c